[Oga Peninsula, Akita Prefecture] Meet the authentic Namahage! I went to Namahage Museum and Oga Shinzan Tradition Museum

 Maybe he just didn't want to be kidnapped.
 It's a powerful tour that even adults will be surprised by.
 Namahage has a strong image of asking children, ``There are no bad kids.''
 However, the question of Namahage is not only directed at children but equally at adults.

-As I listened to the questions and answers filled with Akita accents, I began to think, ``Maybe Namahage is a good god who cares about this family?''
+As I listened to Akita's accent-filled questions and answers, I began to think, "Isn't Namahage a great god who is worried about this house?"

 The Namahage makes one last promise to the master of the house about the upbringing of the children and the health of the family, and leaves without mentioning that he will come next year.